ansible/galaxy_ng/docs/community/overview.md

 > Galaxy is structured around roles.
 You download the roles you like, then you write very simple play books that assemble all the roles together with roles you also write yourself.
 ...

-> At the initial phase, we’ve made signup as painless as we could — you can login with a local account, but you can also login with OAuth from Twitter, GitHub, or Google+.
+> At the initial phase, we’ve made sign up as painless as we could — you can login with a local account, but you can also login with OAuth from Twitter, GitHub, or Google+.
 (We just use this for login, so we won’t tweet for you or anything).
 You can also link social accounts later if you sign up first with a local account, but we expect social auth is the way to go for many of you.

 ---